Astorre III Manfredi

-Astorre III Manfredi (June 20, 1485 – June 9, 1502) was lord Faenza, in northern Italy, from 1488 to 1501.
+Astorre III Manfredi (June 20, 1485 – June 9, 1502) was lord of Faenza, in northern Italy, from 1488 to 1501.

-He was born in Faenza, the son of Galeotto Manfredi.
+He was born in Faenza, the son of Galeotto Manfredi and Francesca Bentivoglio, daughter of the lord of Bologna Giovanni II Bentivoglio and Ginevra Sforza.
 He succeeded his father in the lordship of Faenza in 1488 at the age of three.
+After his twelfth birthday he was betrothed to Bianca Riario, daughter of Caterina Sforza, a political manoeuvre that strengthened the already solid relationship between the Manfredi and Sforza families.